Last updated on October 5th, 2025

 - Cafe Lowroof: Clean-aesthetic coffee shop conveniently located one street before the start of the Bukchon Hanok Village main street.

-For more coffee shops in Seoul read: Best cafes in Seoul for good coffee
+For more cafes in Seoul, read our guide on the best coffee shops in Seoul for good coffee.

 Sweet treats in Bukchon Hanok Village